The Three Graces

 This masterpiece is carved from white marble and demonstrates Canova’s ability to shape the stone to highlight the Graces’ soft flesh.
 This was a trademark of the Canova and this piece shows his leadership style in the Neoclassical movement in sculpture.

 The three goddesses are huddled together, their heads almost touching and standing leaning slightly inward enjoying their closeness.
-Their hair-styles are similar, braided and held in a knot.
+Their hairstyles are similar, braided and held in a knot.
 A peaceful balance is achieved, as the sisters embrace and become as one in their embrace, united by their linked hands and by a scarf which provides some modesty.
-The unity of the Graces is one of main themes of this masterpiece.
+The unity of the Graces is one of the central themes of this masterpiece.

 - Title: Three Graces

 - Artist: Antonio Canova

 - Place Created: Italy